manolinux/coolgeo/README.md

 * Deploy

   a/Vanilla Deploy
   * Build a virtualenv in downloaded folder
     $ virtualenv .

     * Activate environment:
     $ source bin/activate   (bash)
     $ . bin/activate (sh)

   * Install requirements
     $ pip3 install -r requirements.txt

   * Run api inside uvicorn
     $ uvicorn --reload --port 8000 main:app & disown

- * Run streamlit
+  * Run streamlit (not required)

     $ streamlit run streamlit_folium_app.py & disown

     Disown is a BASH extension, so if not running bash, we could use nohup
     $ nohup uvicorn --reload --port 8000 main:app &
     $ nohup streamlit run streamlit_app.py &

 b/Docker Deployment
   Deployment can be done in a Docker container, building it from scratch with the offered Dockerfile.
   Image exposes two ports, 8000 for API, and 8001 for Streamlit.

  * Building :
    docker build . -t coolgeo